mcrollin/S2Geometry/README.md

 ## Status of the Library

 This library is a swift port of the [C++ S2 library](https://code.google.com/archive/p/s2-geometry-library).
-It is largelly inspired analogous [Go](https://raw.githubusercontent.com/golang/geo) and [java](https://github.com/google/s2-geometry-library-java) libraries.
+It is greatly inspired analogous [Go](https://raw.githubusercontent.com/golang/geo) and [java](https://github.com/google/s2-geometry-library-java) libraries.

 ### ℝ¹: One-dimensional Cartesian coordinates